 These shoes are built to accommodate the motion of race walking and are similar to racing flats.
 They tend to not have a thick midsole nor knobs or lugs on the outsole.

 Top Picks for Trail Shoes

-Designed for trail hiking and off-trail hiking with light to moderate backpacking loads.
-More durable and supporting, but still designed for short trips over moderate terrain.
+These are designed for trail hiking and off-trail hiking with light to moderate backpacking loads.
+They are more durable and supportive, but still designed for short trips over moderate terrain.

 Extended Backpacking Boots

-Designed for hiking with moderate to heavy backpacking loads, multi-day trips, rough terrain.
-Durable and supportive with ankle and foot protection.
+Sturdy boots are designed for hiking with moderate to heavy backpacking loads, multi-day trips and rough terrain.
+They are durable and supportive with ankle and foot protection.

 Walking Shoe Guide

 2. Top Picks for Shoes by Shoe Type